bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 1. The borrower enters into a loan agreement with the intermediary, providing debt securities as collateral.
 2. Securities are transferred to a custody account opened by the custodian, who ensures that the collateral cannot be transferred throughout the term of the loan.
 3. The agreement also provides that in the event of a borrower’s default, the intermediary is entitled to receive the collateral and sell it.
-4. Custodian transmits information about the amount of collateral to the protocol.
+4. The Custodian transmits information about the amount of collateral to the protocol.
 5. Stablecoins are issued by the protocol and sold to the market in return for cryptocurrency which is stored in the protocol.
 6. The intermediary borrows the cryptocurrency from the protocol and converts it into fiat.
 7. The intermediary lends the fiat to the borrower under the loan agreement.